Paul Albert Zipfel: Auxiliary Bishop of St. Louis

-On May 16, 1989, Zipfel was appointed auxiliary bishop of St. Louis and Titular Bishop of Walla Walla by Pope John Paul II.
-He received his episcopal consecration on the following June 29 from Archbishop John May, with Bishops O'Donnell and Steib serving as co-consecrators.
+On May 16, 1989, Zipfel was appointed auxiliary bishop of St. Louis and titular bishop of Walla Walla by Pope John Paul II.
+He received his episcopal consecration on June 29, 1989m from Archbishop John May, with Bishops O'Donnell and Steib serving as co-consecrators.

 Bishop of Bismarck

 Zipfel was named the sixth Bishop of Bismarck, North Dakota, on December 31, 1996, being installed on February 20, 1997.

 Within the United States Conference of Catholic Bishops, Zipfel sat on the Administrative Committee and the Priestly Life and Ministry Committee.

 In June 2002, Zipfel introduced a zero tolerance policy of sexual abuse allegations against priests in the diocese.
 Anyone accused of abuse would be immediately removed from active ministry and reported to the police for investigation.

 Retirement and legacy

 Zipfel's resignation as bishop of the Diocese of Bismarck was accepted by Pope Benedict XVI on October 19, 2011, and he was succeeded by David Kagan.
 In retirement, Bishop Zipfel took up residence in Saint Joseph's Hall at the University of Mary in Bismarck, where he provided sacramental and spiritual service to students.

 In 2012, Zipfel was diagnosed with dementia.
 His family and the Diocese of Bismarck decided to move him back to St. Louis to be closer to family.
 Zipfel lived at Mother of Good Counsel Home in Normandy, Missouri.
 Zipfel died on July 14, 2019.